zeroasiccorp/umi/README.md

 ### 3.4.11 RESP_LINK

-RESP_LINK returns an acknowledgment to the host source address (SA) as a response to a REQ_WR transaction.

-REQ_LINK is a 32 bit control-only point-to-point transaction sent from a host to a device reserved for actions such as credit updates, time stamps, and framing.
-MSG[30-7] are available as user specified control bits.
+RESP_LINK is a 32 bit control-only message reserved for internal link layer actions such as credit updates, time stamps, and framing.
+MSG[31-7] are all available as user specified control bits.
+The message does not include routing information and does not elicit a response from the receiver.

 ### 3.5 Transaction Mapping Examples

-The following table illustrates how the UMI transaction layer maps the RISC-V hardware abstraction layer.
+The following table illustrates the mapping between UMI transactions map and a similar abstraction model: load/store instructions in the RISC-V ISA.
-Control bits not available in the RISC-V ISA would be driven by CSRs.
+Extra information fields not provided by the RISC-V ISA (such as as QOS, EDAC, PRIV) would need to be hard-coded or driven from CSRs.

 | RISC-V Instruction   | DATA | SA       | DA | MSG         |
 |:--------------------:|------|----------|----|-------------|